Balerion769/AudioBook_System_FullStack/README.md

 cd server
 npm install
    ```
- - Create a .env file in the server directory:
+ - Create a .env file in the server directory(But for this case I have added .env file already in server directory with my Database link so don't have to do this step):

  ```text
 MONGODB_URL=your_mongodb_connection_string